Linear Model and Extensions: Examples

 \subsection{Multivariate regression}

 The \ri{R} package \ri{Matching} contains an experimental dataset \ri{lalonde} from \citet{lalonde1986evaluating}.
-Units were randomly assigned to the job training program, with \ri{treat} being the treatment indicator.
-The outcome \ri{re78} is the real earnings in 1978, and other variables are pretreatment covariates.
+Units were randomly assigned to a job training program, with \ri{treat} being the treatment indicator.
+The outcome \ri{re78} is the real earnings in the year 1978, and other variables are pretreatment covariates.
 From the simple OLS, the treatment has a significant positive effect, whereas none of the covariates are predictive of the outcome.

-The above result shows that none of the pretreatment covariates is significant.
-It is also of interest to test whether they are jointly significant.
-The result below shows that they are only marginally significant at the level $0.05$ based on a joint test.
+The above result shows that none of the pretreatment covariates is significant {\it marginally}.
+It is also of interest to test whether they are {\it jointly} significant.
+The result below shows that they are only weakly significant at the level $0.05$ based on a joint test (the $p$-value is almost $0.05$!).

 Below I create two pseudo datasets: one with all units assigned to the treatment, and the other with all units assigned to the control, fixing all the pretreatment covariates.
-The predicted outcomes are the counterfactual outcomes under the treatment and control.
+The predicted outcomes are the {\it counterfactual outcomes} under the treatment and control.
 I further calculate their means and verify that their difference equals the OLS coefficient of \ri{treat}.